mpups/remote_render_ui/README.md

 ninja -j64
 ```

-#### Mac OSX
+#### Run

-Typically you will only run the client application on your Mac and the server runs on a remote server (especially given that the Python server code requires Cuda).
+Typically you will only run the client application on your local machine and the server runs on a remote machine.

 1. Launch the server: